 maybe i don’t need to rebuild my life every six months…

-The past few years of my life have been spent walking through a revolving door, spinning around in there a few times, and then getting spit out somewhere new, disorientated and distraught.
+The past few years of my life have been spent stepping into a revolving door and getting spit out somewhere new, disoriented, and distraught.

 Not to mention that I still feel new to the city, there are places I have not been, and so so so many people I want to meet!
-I still want to find a bar where I can meet a friend for pool weekly and take this dang writing (and a motorcycle) class, I want to continue to go to salsa dancing lessons with my boyfriend, and watch a dumb baseball game.
-I’ve already started snnizzling my way into different communities, advocations, and working with people for change.
-So, basically, I am excited for this upcoming year of change through my own growth — one that I have yet to see.
+I still want to find a bar where I can meet a friend for pool weekly and take this dang writing (and a motorcycle) class, I want to continue to go to salsa dancing lessons with my boyfriend, and maybe watch a baseball game.
+I’ve already started snnizzling my way into different communities, experiences, and groups who inspire me to change.
+So, basically, I am excited for this upcoming year of change through my own growth, one that I have yet to see.

 But!!!
-This is not to say that in a year, I won’t be ready for another BIG change because I know myself, and I know my love of experiencing new things.
+This is not to say that in a year, I won’t be ready for another BIG change, because I know myself and my love of the mystery corridors behind the revolving door.
 I know I will.
 The process of establishing myself, not just in motion but in stillness, is new to me; the person I am right now (who I like very much) is new to me as well.
-So, I’m pausing before the next spin in the revolving door — not out of fear, but because this moment feels worth lingering in for a bit more.
+So, I’m pausing before the next spin in the revolving door- not out of fear, but because this moment feels worth lingering in for a bit more.

 That's all I got, I think?
 Hmmm..